 D.P.T. students may at any time may seek reasonable accommodations for a disability in order to meet D.P.T.
 Technical Standards/Essential Functions described in the handbook appendix.
 The student should contact UVM SAS (SAS) to initiate the process of requesting accommodation for the clinical curriculum.
-The UVM DPT program works diligently to ensure students can be provided an accessible clinical experience however, due to the nature of clinical experiences the program may not be able to accommodate a student if the request is not done in a timely manner.
-It is asked that students submit accommodation requests by March 1st of their first year and by March 1st of each subsequent year to ensure adequate time for planning and implementing accommodations for clinical rotations.
+The UVM DPT program works diligently to ensure students can be provided an accessible clinical experience however, due to the nature of clinical experiences the program may not be able to accommodation requests by March 1st of their first year and by March 1st of each subsequent year to ensure adequate time for planning and implementing accommodations for clinical rotations.
 If a student is receiving academic accommodations, the student is strongly encouraged to obtain and use clinical accommodations during clinical experiences.